3750gustavo/AI_tube_chan_chatting_with_AI_about_yt_videos/README.md

 - **API Errors:** Check `config.json` for valid credentials.
 - **Crashes:** Ensure all dependencies are installed correctly.
 If issues persist, try deleting the `venv/` folder and rerunning the start script to recreate the environment, if the issue persists, please open an issue on the GitHub repository.

-## Roadmap
+## Roadmap (Checklist)

-- **Q3 2025:** Improve user experience with:
+- [ ] **Q3 2025:** Improve user experience with:
-  - A way to add new characters via the UI
+  - [ ] A way to add new characters via the UI
-  - Ensure each component works as intended with tests for each feature
+  - [ ] Ensure each component works as intended with tests for each feature
-  - Add more characters to the default list (e.g., Glenn Radars (Akashic Records of Bastard Magic Instructor), Junichiro Kagami (Ultimate Otaku Teacher), etc.)
+  - [ ] Add more characters to the default list (e.g., Glenn Radars (Akashic Records of Bastard Magic Instructor), Junichiro Kagami (Ultimate Otaku Teacher), etc.)
-- **Q4 2025:** Add support for any OAI-compatible API (e.g., Google Gemini, other OpenAI-compatible APIs providers, OpenAI itself, etc.)
+- [x] **Q4 2025:** Add support for any OAI-compatible API (e.g., Google Gemini, other OpenAI-compatible APIs providers, OpenAI itself, etc.)
-- **Q1 2026:** Maybe a Discord channel for community support if the project gains traction
+- [ ] **Q1 2026:** Maybe a Discord channel for community support if the project gains traction
-- **Q2 2026:** Add more advanced features like voice generation so you can hear the characters speak (a simple tts that works on most machines for free)
+- [ ] **Q2 2026:** Add more advanced features like voice generation so you can hear the characters speak (a simple tts that works on most machines for free)

 ## Community